destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/local_installation.md.txt

 ```

 ### Access the ecflow server with port forwarding
 The ecflow_ui can be executed on the login node of leonardo but it's faster to run the gui locally.
-To open up tthe port for ecflow_ui do locally
+To open up the port for ecflow_ui do locally

 ```
-ssh YOUR_USER@login02-ext.leonardo.cineca.it -C -N -L PORT:login02:PORT
+ssh YOUR_USER@SUBMIT_HOST -C -N -L PORT:SUBMIT_HOST:PORT
 ```
-where YOUR_USER is your LEONARDOD user name and PORT is the assigned port number in the above mentioned file.
+where YOUR_USER is your LEONARDOD user name, PORT is the assigned port number in the above mentioned file and SUBMIT_HOST is the login node that the ecflow server is running on (eg. login02-ext.leonardo.cineca.it).